giovdellap/ArchiGPT/Project Dataset/2_NFFH/Student_Doc.md

 ### USER_STORIES:
 12) As a Client , I want to Complete an order, so that I can choose a date to go and pick up the products
 26) As the Administrator of the site, I want to see all orders, so that I can better analyze how the platform is doing
+40) As a client, i want to see all my orders
+41) As a farmer, i want to see all my orders

 ### PORTS:
 9704:9704